 These books have never sold all that well, suggesting that not that many people are interested in reading the last one.

 If there’s a more painful admission for a professional writer to make, I’m not sure what it would be.
 Deep down I suspect most of us wish that everything we write could be a vast worldwide hit and that people would climb over one another’s bodies to get at them.
 But it doesn’t usually work out that way.
-And although the Middle Kingdoms universe was my first one, and a place I love dearly, the numbers suggest that those who share the love are relatively few.
+And although the Middle Kingdoms universe was my first one, and a place I love dearly, the numbers suggest that those who share the love are (in the publishing sense) relatively few.
+This truth doesn’t cripple me.
+A series set in a quasi-medieval alternate Earth with a kinda-pansexual culture was always going to be aimed at a rather niche market.

-The series has never done all that well in sales in any of its editions.
+And another aspect of this truth is that the series has never done all that well in sales in any of its editions.
 Fire earned out, but paid royalties (in its various US editions) for only a couple/few years, then went out of print when Dell SF went under.
 Shadow came into print, earned out and paid maybe a couple of years’ worth of royalties, then went OOP as well.
 And if I remember correctly, Sunset never earned out on either side of the Atlantic.
-(All the books came into print at one time in the UK as part of a deal with Transworld/Corgi in the 90’s, but they didn’t fare well there either — due to their editors leaving the house to freelance writers — and all went OOP in short order.
-But then no book without a committed editor in-house tends to do well.)
+(All the books came into print at one time in the UK as part of a deal with Transworld/Corgi in the 90’s, but they didn’t fare well there either.
+All went OOP in short order, though there were complicating factors in that the books lost their Corgi editors early on — said editors leaving the publisher to go freelance.
+A book without an in-house editor to shepherd it through the pre-sales process tends not to do well, and these, unfortunately, were no exception.)

 🙂 …Okay, maybe that was facetious.
 But the sales record cannot be ignored.
 The last publisher to be interested in the series was Meisha Merlin: we did indeed have an agreement to publish Starlight, for a very small advance, and I restarted work on it.
 But then MM sadly went under.
-And when I next discussed the question of Starlight with my agent, a year or so after the fact, he told me gently that after inquiries, no other publisher had any interest whatsoever in the fourth book, and I should set it aside and turn my attention to other things.
+And when I next discussed the question of Starlight with my agent, a year or so after the fact, he told me gently that after inquiries, no other publisher had any interest whatsoever in the fourth book (because publishing the last book of an OOP series is almost never done).
+So I should set the idea aside and turn my attention to other things.

 Am I wrong about this?